 Q. How long is the tour?

-A. Approximately 5 hours long from start to finish.
+A. Approximately 2 - 5 hours long depending on tour.

 Q. Does the DUCK have air-conditioning?

 A. No, the DUCK is a open air vehicle that allows the Hawaiian Trade Winds to breeze through the cabin.

 Q. Is the DUCK comfortable?

 A. Yes, it is spacious and is has been retrofitted with soft, cushioned seats.

 Q. Do passengers have to get out of the DUCK when it goes into the water?

 A. No, DUCKS are amphibious.
 Passengers stay in, and when it splashes down they won’t get wet!

 A. No, the DUCK is very stable so seasickness is usually not a problem.